 We assess the degree to which nature can benefit in areas used for purposes other than biodiversity conservation, such as on agricultural land, managed forests and urban/recreational areas.
 We work closely with landscape architects, silviculturists, agricultural consultants, hunters and other users to explore the potential for creating space for vulnerable species and habitats without compromising major land use objectives.

-We work with a virtual ecosystem (ALMASS: The Animal, Landscape and Man Simulation System), within which we can examine the effects on wildlife of changes in the structure of the landscape and changes in farming practices.
+Our SESS centre aims to facilitate systems understanding and decision-making.
+We focus on the development of simulation as a tool to explore the implications of management decisions on the environmental, societal and economic aspects of managed systems.
+Further, we work with a virtual ecosystem (ALMaSS: The Animal, Landscape and Man Simulation System), within which we can examine the effects on environment and wildlife of changes in the structure of the landscape and in farming practices.
 The effects are expressed as changes in population size and distribution of selected species, providing an effective tool to assess how farmland wildlife may be affected under different future scenarios.